Updated 3/28/2023

 "Bardoville" (2017) Paratheatre Video document

-PARATHEATRE.
-In 1977, I was deeply impacted by the late Polish theatre director Jerzy Grotowski's paratheatrical experiments in the forests of Poland and by his book, Towards a Poor Theater.
-From that point on, I began to develop my own "paratheatre" medium which I've documented in three books, "Towards an Archeology of the Soul" (2003), "State of Emergence" (2020) and "Sacred Rites" plus ten videos demonstrating various modalities of this dynamic group ritual process.
-Many themes, stories, and characters in my films were informed by Paratheatre experiences between 2010 and 2019 when we courted the archetype of the Muses.
+In 1977, I was deeply moved by the late Polish theatre director Jerzy Grotowski's paratheatrical experiments in the forests of Poland and with reading his book, Towards a Poor Theater.
+From that point on, I began to develop my own "paratheatre" medium which I've documented in three books, "Towards an Archeology of the Soul" (2003), "State of Emergence" (2020) and "Sacred Rites" plus numerous videos demonstrating various modalities of this dynamic group ritual process.
+Many themes, stories, and characters in my films were informed by Paratheatre experiences between 2005 and 2018 courting the Muses archetype.
 In late 2015, after nineteen prolific years of music and film production in Berkeley, Sylvi and I relocated to Portland Oregon and staged five original paratheatrical productions (documented on video) and recorded a series of original songs that we made into music videos as "bird&wolf".

 x